ericrasmussen/chromaticleaves/posts/cabal-sandbox-workflow.markdown

 note that the simple relative path we used above won't pick up any binaries installed that way.

-If you followed along on the above example, then going to the chromaticleaves directory should automatically place the sandboxed `site` on your path.
+If you followed along on the above blog building example, then going to the chromaticleaves directory should automatically place the sandboxed `site` on your path.
 You can verify with:

 ```
 $ which site